 The big day can be a roller coaster of emotions for you and your partner, and especially if you’re a first time dad, and “not being in control” can be a little overwhelming to say the least.

-Just showing up is not an option
+Supporting your partner through labour: just showing up is not an option

 Gone are the days where you hang outside, have a smoke, read the paper or TV and get called in when the baby is wrapped in a blanket and on your partner’s chest.